isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/national-parks-board-plant-health.md

 4) A customs permit must be obtained through TradeNet before the goods arrive in Singapore.
 The NParks-issued import permit for the importation of plants into Singapore costs $11.00.
 The purchase can be made via TradeNet.

 5) The details of the regulated pests, plants, plant products and other regulated articles are listed in the respective Schedules of the Rules.
-You may reach out to the Plant Science and Health Branch (Plant Biosecurity & Phytosanitary Services Section) at 6316 5153 during office hours or via our [feedback form](https://www.nparks.gov.sg/contact-us){:target="blank"} > Parks, Greenery and Plant Feedback.
+You may reach out to the Plant Science and Health Branch (Plant Biosecurity & Phytosanitary Services Section) at 6316 5153 during office hours or via our [feedback form](https://www.nparks.gov.sg/contact-us){:target="blank"} > Feedback: Parks, greenery and plant matters.

 Refer to  [HS CA Product Code Search](https://www.tradenet.gov.sg/tradenet/portlets/search/searchHSCA/searchInitHSCA.do){:target="_blank"}.